Home > Become a Notary > How to Become a Nevada Notary

 7. The type of certificate used to evidence the notarial act, as required pursuant to NRS 240.1655.

-For Electronic Notarizations (in-person or via audio-video communication):
+For Electronic Notarizations (in-person or via audio-video communication), a Nevada notary public is required to chronicle the following information:

 1. The fees charged, if any.